 Additionally, Medicare supplements do not have network restrictions like most other types of health insurance plans.
 The insured is still free to choose any doctor or hospital accepting Medicare and does not need to worry about referrals.

 Seniors who travel often or who have a residence in more than one state will likely choose a traditional Medigap plan like High Deductible F knowing that they can receive routine care both in and out of their primary resident state.

-Hyers and Associates is full service, independent insurance agency offering supplemental insurance policies direct to consumer in several states.
+Hyers and Associates is full full-service, independent insurance agency offering supplemental insurance policies direct to consumers in several states.
 We work with the leading providers in order to secure the lowest rates for our clients.

 Category: Medicare SupplementsLast updated on October 24th, 2023